 This is a small and short website that only serves to let people leave us an email address or some other contact.
 You can view it as an ultra-short landing page.

-It usually has a title, a little text and a field for entering an email address, or a button that opens a form for entering a name and email address.
+It usually has a title, a little text, a field for entering an email address, or a button that opens a form for entering a name and email address.
 Here is an example:

 An opt-in site is actually a good example of micro commitment – breaking one difficult decision into several small and easy ones.